front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/media-middleware.md

 To answer this, we have created a script that fetches all the image URLs used in your catalog and put them in cache.
 It launchs a warmup of your image caches that you could use before a deployment or with a cron every night.

 Documentation about this script is available in the [`scripts/imageWarmUp.js` reference page](/docs/reference/scripts.html#imageWarmUp-js).

+## Ignore caching through a regular expression

+While the caching functionality is really useful there comes a time where you want to disable the caching for certain routes.

+In Front-Commerce we have implemented a mechanism to bypass the cache for routes that matches specified RegExp.
+Use `FRONT_COMMERCE_BACKEND_IGNORE_CACHE_REGEX` environment variable to specify a pattern that you want to bypass the cache for.
+For example, setting `FRONT_COMMERCE_BACKEND_IGNORE_CACHE_REGEX` to `/media/excel` will bypass the cache for all routes matching `/media/excel` like `/media/excel/Book1.xlsx`.

+Please note to [escape regular expression sepcial characters](https://javascript.info/regexp-escaping) when needed.